theodo/tyrion/README.md

 Example: `// JOCONDE React:component "The standard can be find here: http....."`

-## Filtering

-You can filter the result by any type of debt you want with the option `--filter`.
-It will compare the type and the string you pass as an argument after filter.

-Example: `tyrion -p ./src --filter bug`

 ## Ignore paths

 You can ignore files containing certain strings by using the `"ignorePath"` option in the config file: